lavint/FinTech-Blockchain/Blockchain cheat sheet.md

 # that is not the localhost (127.0.0.1), you may add the
 # --rpcaddr 127.0.0.1 flag in order to force it to do so

-# The --mine flag tells the node to mine new blocks
+# --mine flag tells the node to mine new blocks
-# The --minerthreads flag tells geth how many CPU threads
+# --minerthreads flag tells geth how many CPU threads
 # or "workers" to use during mining
 # 1 means the difficulty is low